anunknowperson/godot-vr-tools/README.md

 This asset also includes Mux123's OpenVR addon.

-New features and tools coming soon
+New features, documentation and tools coming soon

+Current version: 0.1